 Portrait

 He originally joined Mastercard in 2015 when it acquired Applied Predictive Technologies (APT), a leading cloud-based analytics company.
-Greg guided the firm's CPG and Manufacturing vertical, having also served as the primary lead for its work in San Francisco, Australia and New Zealand.
+Greg guided the firm's Consumer Packaged Goods and Manufacturing vertical, and also served as the primary lead for its work in San Francisco, Australia and New Zealand.

 Prior to joining APT, Greg was a management consultant, initially with Marakon Associates before working with myriad organizations in the social and nonprofit sector.

-He holds a Master of Business Administration from the University of Pennsylvania’s Wharton School, where he was a Palmer Scholar, and a Bachelor of Science in Economics from Duke University.
+He holds a Master of Business Administration from the University of Pennsylvania's Wharton School, and a Bachelor of Science in Economics from Duke University.

 Portrait

-Earlier in his career, Craig was a senior member of the Financial Services practices with Bain & Company and A.T.
-Kearney and was a vice president at CoreStates Financial Corporation.
+Earlier in his career, Craig was a senior member of the financial services practices with Bain & Company and A.T.
+Kearney as well as vice president at CoreStates Financial Corporation.

-Craig is a past David Rockefeller Fellow at the Partnership for New York City.
-He sits on the Board of Directors of Hawaiian Airlines, the Sultana Education Foundation, and the Board of Trustees of CancerCare.
-Craig holds a Master’s Degree in business administration from The Wharton School at the University of Pennsylvania and a Bachelor of Science degree in Business Administration from Bucknell University.
+Craig sits on the board of directors of Hawaiian Airlines, the Sultana Education Foundation, and the board of trustees of CancerCare.
+He is a past David Rockefeller Fellow at the Partnership for New York City.
+Craig holds a Master of Business Administration from the University of Pennsylvania’s Wharton School and a Bachelor of Science degree in Business Administration from Bucknell University.

 Portrait